Save 30% on online shipping anywhere in Canada and the US!

 What are the Costliest Metals (& Where to Find Them)?

 Acquisitions allow investors to procure tangible assets to diversify their investment portfolios.
 The most traded precious metal investments include gold, silver and platinum.
-Several metals are part of the platinum group members (PGM’s), such as osmium, ruthenium as well as those of even greater value – iridium, palladium and rhodium.
+Several metals are part of the platinum group members (PGM’s), such as osmium and ruthenium, as well as those of even greater value – iridium, palladium and rhodium.
+Among these, some stand out as contenders for the title of the most expensive metal in the world.

-As of July 2022, these are the five most expensive metals:
+As of March 2023, these are the five most expensive metals in the world:

-• Rhodium is a silver/white metal PFM that’s extremely hard, resistant to corrosion and a melting point of 1,964°C. It’s used in automotive catalytic converters, jewelry and plating.
+Rhodium is a silver/white metal PFM that’s extremely hard, resistant to corrosion and has a melting point of 1,964°C. It’s used in automotive catalytic converters, jewelry and plating.
+It is highly reflective, which makes it a popular choice for decorative purposes, such as plating on jewelry and mirrors to enhance their shine and durability.
 Businesses mine approximately 30 metric tons of rhodium in South Africa and Russia every year.

-• Iridium is another PGM with a silver/white appearance.
+Iridium is another PGM with a silver/white appearance.
 It is the second most dense material next to osmium and extremely rare ─ more iridium is found in meteorites than in the earth’s crust.
-We use it in electronics, medical equipment and to produce green hydrogen power.
-The melting point of this metal is much higher at 2,226°C. South Africa mines most of the metal; 16,100 pounds were mined in 2019.
+Its exceptional hardness and resistance to corrosion, even at high temperatures and in harsh chemical environments, make it invaluable for a range of industries.
+We use it in electronics and medical equipment and to produce green hydrogen power, where it serves as a component in electrolyzers that split water into hydrogen and oxygen.
+Iridium is also used in spark plugs, crucibles, and scientific instruments.
+The melting point of this metal is 2,226°C. South Africa mines most of the metal; 16,100 pounds were mined in 2019.

-• Gold is the most popular commodity among precious metal investors, especially when stock markets and currency markets post losses.
-Most gold is yellow in appearance, but there are variant colors, including black, ruby and purple.
-It is highly desirable in jewelry as well as an investment.
+Gold is the most popular commodity among precious metal investors, especially when stock markets and currency markets post losses.
+Most gold is yellow in appearance, but there are variant colours, including black, ruby and purple.
+It is highly desirable in jewelry and an investment.
 Gold is soft, malleable and has a lower melting point at 1,064°C. We mine approximately 2,500 tons annually in South Africa, the Western United States, Canada and Russia.
 Interesting fact – seawater also includes trace elements of gold.

 Metal cost constantly fluctuating

-Like most commodities, supply and demand places a huge role on the value of precious metals.
+Like most commodities, supply and demand greatly influence the value of precious metals.
 However, the unique applications of some of these materials can impact their price.
 These factors include:

 • Inventory